 Why Does it Hurt in My Chest When I Inhale?

 We’ve seen many people in our office that ask us why their chest hurts when they take in a deep breath.
 The pain is usually very localized and the patient can put 1 finger right on the spot.
+They’ll say, “I have pain in my chest when I take a deep breath“.
 Many times, these patients have gone to the emergency department because they feared they might be having a heart attack.
 The pain can occur in either the chest of upper abdomen.¹ Luckily, in most cases, the cause is less ominous.

 What is this Rib Pain Called?